 In 2017 South Australian Water implemented a “smart network” in Adelaide’s CBD, using smart technology to listen to the water network for leaks, reducing the impact of water main failures on customers, and maximising the life of the water supply network.
 The broad role out of smart sensor technology to monitor water networks isn’t extensively used around the world, in fact SA Water is the first water utility in Australia to do so on this scale.

-We recently interviewed Peter Seltsikas, South Australian Water’s Senior Manager of Asset Management who will be sharing their story at Mainstream Conference in Melbourne this August.
+We recently interviewed Peter Seltsikas, South Australian Water’s Senior Manager of Asset Management who shared their story at Mainstream Conference in Melbourne.

 Peter, tell us about the lead up to this smart network implementation.
 How did you receive buy-in from the Asset management team, and how did you decide to go ahead with this particular project?